kishita1810/Pick-and-Place-using-a-4DoF-Robotic-Manipulator/README.md

 Assuming the box is placed on certain height and not on ground.<br>
-Assuming a cube of 400 mm is to be picked.
+Assuming a box(cube) of 400 mm is to be picked.

 ## Methodology